What Is Transfer Learning? Exploring the Popular Deep Learning Approach.

 UPDATED BY

 Transfer learning is the reuse of a pre-trained model on a new problem.
-It’s currently very popular in deep learning because it can train deep neural networks with comparatively little data.
+It’s popular in deep learning because it can train deep neural networks with comparatively little data.
 This is very useful in the data science field since most real-world problems typically do not have millions of labeled data points to train such complex models.

 Transfer learning, used in machine learning, is the reuse of a pre-trained model on a new problem.
 In transfer learning, a machine exploits the knowledge gained from a previous task to improve generalization about another.
 For example, in training a classifier to predict whether an image contains food, you could use the knowledge it gained during training to recognize drinks.